Favourited 575 times

 But apart from teaching the rest of the day is up to you really.
 Help as much as you want or feel like.
 We love sharing our knowledge and Indonesian cultures.

-Ask for the bus going to Belopa/ Palopo.
+To reach us, there are two options; by an airplane or buses.
+To go by buses, Makassar has an international Airport, Sultan HasanUddin (UPG). flights from Bali are around $60 and take about 1.5 hours, from Jakarta they take around 2 Hours.
+I recommend flying with Garuda Airline because it’s meant to be the safest.
+When you arrive in Makassar, grab a Taxi taking you to Daya Bus Terminal.
+This is a short ride and will cost you 90’000 IDR ($7).
+At Daya Bus Terminal, ask for the bus going to Belopa.
 There is a Bus leaving at around 10 am and a night bus at 8 pm.
-If you arrive at another time there are cars that can take you to Belopa / Palopo. but they often stop to pick up other passengers on the road along the way.
+If you arrive at another time there are cars that can take you to Belopa.
+But they often stop to pick up other passengers on the road along the way.
 The whole ride takes 7-9 hours.
 All options will cost around 150’000 IDR ($11).

-There is also the option to take another flight to Palopo.
-However the company is not the safest.
-You will find flights on to Bua Indonesia airport.
-If you need any help with the booking, let me know.
+The other option is to take a flight to Palopo.
+You will find flights on from Makassar (UPG) to Palopo (LLO).
+They usually have one flight to Palopo and it’s the morning flight only.
+If you need any help with the booking, please let me know.

 Limited internet access